Pontiac Grand Am: 1974

 Described as "The mid-sized Pontiac with Foreign Intrigue ...
 American Ingenuity" on the front cover of the four-page 1974 Grand Am brochure that featured a green four-door sedan, only minor styling changes highlighted this year's model including a redesigned nose and grille with 12 openings with horizontal bars.
 The 1974 Grand Am's rear-end styling was redesigned for the new 5 mph crash standards and had vertical rear taillights with relocated license plate and fuel filler above the bumper.
 Engine and transmission offerings were the same as 1973, but four-speed manual transmissions were no longer offered in California, where only the Turbo Hydra-matic automatic was available.
 Inside, the genuine African crossfire mahogany trim on the instrument panel was replaced by a simulated material due to delamination problems on the 1973 models but the real wood was continued on the center console, optional console clock, and radio bezel.

-Engine choices were 400 cuin 2-barrel with single exhaust producing 175 hp, 400 cubic inch 2-barrel with dual exhaust making 190 hp, 400 cubic inch 4-barrel with dual exhaust rated at 225 hp, and 455 cubic inch 4-barrel with dual exhaust producing 250 hp.
-All four options were available with automatic transmission, while only the 400 4-barrel was available with manual transmission.
+Engine choices were a 400 cuin 2-barrel with single exhaust producing 175 hp, a dual exhaust version of the same making 190 hp, a 4-barrel 400-ci V8 with dual exhaust rated at 225 hp, and a 455 cubic inch 4-barrel with dual exhaust producing 250 hp.
+All four options were available with automatic transmission, while only the 400 4-barrel was also available with manual transmission.

 Sales were down more than 50 percent due to the 1973 oil crisis, and while the recession continued, prices increased for all 1974 model cars.
-Only 17,083 Grand Ams were built.
+Only 17,083 Grand Ams were built in 1974.